kimonowka/forza-assist/README.md

+STEAM VERSION ONLY!
+The Xbox / Microsoft Store (Game Pass) version of Forza is **not supported**.
+The assist tool depends on HidHide to hide physical controllers and avoid double-input conflicts.
+However, UWP applications do not support HidHide's application allowlist mechanism, making it impossible to hide controllers from the Xbox version of Forza while keeping them accessible to other software.
+Only the **Steam version** of Forza is currently supported.

 To ensure the proper functioning of our Forza gamepad assist tool, please install and configure the following software requirements:

 vJoy: A driver used to create a virtual game controller, allowing the script to send inputs to the game.